COPRS/infrastructure/docs/user_manuals/how-to/Security.md

-# Managing security COTS on the cluster's nodes
+# Managing security FOSS on the cluster's nodes

-The purpose of this document is to explain how to install and uninstall security COTS on nodes.
+The purpose of this document is to explain how to install and uninstall security FOSS on nodes.

-There are 5 COTS that are currently deployed in order to provide security to the infrastructure.
+There are 5 FOSS that are currently deployed in order to provide security to the infrastructure.

 - AuditD
 - ClamAv